monty888/monstr_terminal/README.md

 ### examples

-run as alias monty attach to relay nos.lol
+start running with as alias monty attach to relay nos.lol
 ```shell
 python profile_search.py --as=monty --relay=wss://nos.lol
 ```

-one running type any text to return profiles that have been seen that match on name field, about field or keys.
+on runninga the > prompt type text to preform a search of seen profiles.

 type 'exit' to quit

 also follow commands are available: